 • Briefed, argued, and obtained unanimous ruling and attorney’s fees from Florida Supreme Court in a property rights case that resolved a split between the en banc First District and a panel of the Second District Courts of Appeal.

-• Represented political consultants in litigation related to Florida’s 2012 congressional and state legislative redistricting efforts, developing and raising First Amendment argument for relief.
+• Represented third parties in redistricting matters, developing and raising First Amendment argument for relief.

 • Authored amici curiae briefs before the U.S. Supreme Court in County of Maui v.
 Hawai’I Wildlife Fund (Clean Water Act Case), T-Mobile South LLC v.
 City of Roswell, Georgia (Telecommunications Act Case), L.A.
 County Flood Control District v.
 Natural Resources Defense Council (Clean Water Act Case), and Koontz v.
 St. Johns River Water Management District (takings case).